BackupTheBerlios/semsivr/transcoder/README.txt

 about transcoder

 This is a small transcoder made from combining rtpproxy with the codecs from sems.
+SER's nathelper module changes the SDP accordingly.

+how to use

 configure rtpproxy  with --enable-transcoder and start with -a lib/audio to enable transcoding support in rtpproxy.